Traffic per Key

 You will often want to see what individual keys are up to in Tyk, and you can do this with the Activity per Key section of your analytics Dashboard.
 This view will show a tabular layout of all keys that Tyk has seen in the range period and provide analytics for them:

 You’ll notice in the screenshot above that the keys look completely different to the ones you can generate in the key designer (or via the API), this is because, by default, Tyk will hash all keys once they are created in order for them to not be snooped should your key-store be breached.

 This poses a problem though, and that is that the keys also no longer have any meaning as analytics entries.
-You’ll notice in the screenshot above, one of the tokens is followed by parentheses and the words tagged-key, this is what is called an Alias, and you can add an alias to any token you generate and that information will be transposed into your analytics to make the information more human-readable.
+You’ll notice in the screenshot above, one of the keys is followed by parentheses and the words tagged-key, this is what is called an Alias, and you can add an alias to any key you generate and that information will be transposed into your analytics to make the information more human-readable.

 00000000 is an empty token, or an open-request.
-If you have an API that is open, or a request generates an error before we can identify the API token, then it will be automatically assigned this nil value.
+If you have an API that is open, or a request generates an error before we can identify the API key, then it will be automatically assigned this nil value.

 (The filters in this view will not be of any use except to filter by API Version).